The Payment System

 The current payment system has been developed to allow the Board to operate in any market situation and to use its collective strength within the market place in order to ensure you receive the true market value of your wool.

-It is important to remember that the BWMB does not buy wool – it sells your wool in organised auctions, realising its highest potential value.
+It is important to remember that British Wool do not buy wool – we sell your wool in organised auctions, realising its highest potential value.